Interpreter Agreement forms must be signed and returned to the Resource Accommodation Specialist each semester.

-As of January, 2007, the following listing is the current pay scale for interpreters:
+The following are the current pay rates for interpreters:

 - Payroll sheets are due in the Deaf Services office on the Thursday BEFORE the15th and 30th of each month.
 If you are scheduled for one assignment only, record on Payroll Form the two hour slotted time.
 This will meet the two hour minimum.
 Actual time will be recorded on sign-in sheet.
 If you are scheduled for more than one class then you will record actual time worked on both the Payroll Form and the sign-in sheet.
 Retain the Goldenrod form for your records